prisma/specs/binaries/Readme.md

 }
 ```

 - `"native"` is a special keyword for your local development platform. `native` may be different for different developers, depending on their machine.
-If you're
-  on OSX, this would be `mac`.
-If you're on a common linux distro, it would detect the appropriate binary for your environment.
-See the
-  [Table of Binaries](#table-of-binaries) below for a reference.
+If you're on OSX, this would be `mac`.
+If you're on a common Linux distro, it would detect the appropriate binary for your environment.
+See the [Table of Binaries](#table-of-binaries) below for a reference.
 - `env("PLATFORM")` allows you to switch between the platforms via `PLATFORM` environment variable.
-This environment variable will be generated into code as an
-  environment variable to be used at runtime.
+This environment variable will be generated into code as an environment variable to be used at runtime.
 In Node, this statement would look like this: `process.env.PLATFORM`.

 # Scenarios